 Lentils: Our Saskatchewan-grown lentils are nutritious and delicious.
 Each cup of cooked lentils contains 18 grams of protein, and lots of other vital nutrients.
 These cook down and disintegrate into your soup, and if you blend with an immersion blender, they become even more creamy in texture.

-Beans: We add several different types of beans to our soups, including kidney, navy, black beans, and chickpeas.
+Beans: We add several different types of beans to our soups, including kidney, pink beans, and chickpeas.
 On average, beans provide health benefits from 12-15 grams of protein per cup.
 Some beans hold their shape when cooked, and others break apart to thicken the soup base.
 We select just the right bean mixture for each soup flavour to deliver the best nutrition, flavour, and texture in each soup.
 (Like our lentils, our beans are also homegrown on the Canadian Prairies!)

 Split Peas: These tasty legumes are a classic ingredient in soups, and although they are not the highest in protein, they still contain 8 grams of protein per cooked cup.
 They also provide 16 grams of fibre in a nutrient-dense serving – so don’t neglect this healthy legume when you are planning your meals!